adamwiechman/adamwiechman.github.io/_pages/projects.md

     <strong> Relevant Publications </strong>
   </summary>

-  <em>Under Review</em>: "Politics, Inequality, & Robustness of Shared Infrastructure Systems in the Anthropocene" with Margaret Garcia and Marty Anderies
+  <em>Preprint</em>: "Politics, Inequality, & Robustness of Shared Infrastructure Systems in the Anthropocene" with Margaret Garcia and Marty Anderies, <a href="https://doi.org/10.1029/2023WR035565">link</a>
 </details>

 ## Institutional Friction, Flexibility, and Robustness in Infrastructure Systems